jialiang/ShitCompressor/README.md

 ## Technical

-Made with WPF with the .NET 5.0 framework.
+Made with WPF with the .NET 8.0 framework.

-Be warned this is my first WPF application, so expect bugs and inefficiencies!

 ## Requirements